fernandojunior/python-boilerplate-module/project_name/README.md

   $ coverage run -m py.test && coverage report --show-missing
   ```

-  You can also try build the project with `python setup.py sdist` that creates a directory called dist and builds a package to install with `pip install package.tar.gz`.
+  You can also try `python setup.py sdist` to [build](https://pythonhosted.org/setuptools/setuptools.html) a package and use with `pip install dist/package.tar.gz`.

 8. Stage the files for the first commit to your repository.